JROB774/tein-shaders/README.md

 `redalert.shader`

 Shakes the screen in random directions, pulses to the color red, and performs a slight chromatic aberration during the pulse.
-Simulating some form of danger/ red alert.
+Simulating some form of danger/red alert.
 To change the intensity of the shake go into the shader's code and edit the `shake_intensity` variable. `pulse_color` changes the color that will be pulsed to (instead of red), and `chromatic_intensity` controls the intensity of the chromatic aberration.

 Note this shader also applies the default lighting shader.